jcanizalez/terraform-provider-azurerm/website/docs/r/eventgrid_system_topic.html.markdown

 * `id` - The ID of the Event Grid System Topic.

 * `metric_arm_resource_id` - The Metric ARM Resource ID of the Event Grid System Topic.

+* `identity` - An `identity` block as defined below.
+---

+An `identity` block exports the following:

+* `principal_id` - The Principal ID associated with this Managed Service Identity.

+* `tenant_id` - The Tenant ID associated with this Managed Service Identity.

 ## Timeouts